Keeps Review: Can Your Hairline Be Saved?

 A YouTube creator named "IHuntHealth" has a Keeps review with over 60,000 views that includes before-and-after images:

-Keeps has been reviewed 45 times on the Better Business Bureau (BBB) site, with an average rating of 2 out of 5 stars.
-This sounds bad, but it's actually a decent rating because that site is where most customers go to complain.
+Keeps has been reviewed over 60 times on the Better Business Bureau (BBB) site, and currently has an average rating of 1.12 out of 5 stars.

 Several customers like "Matt H" complain that cancelling a recurring Keeps subscription is challenging: